michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 In 'pyenv-virtualenv' for Windows an additional project property '.tree-excludes' is implemented.
 This property will also be automatically inherited to its subfolders.

-It is used to exclude 'spam' folders files and folders tree-view, which is displayed by the 'pyenv virtualenvs' and 'pyenv virtualenv-props list' commands.
+It is used to exclude 'spam' folders from files and folders tree-view, which is displayed by the 'pyenv virtualenvs' and 'pyenv virtualenv-props list' commands.

 It can be manually managed in CWD as follows:
 ~~~{.cmd}